pyOpenSci/pyopensci.github.io/_posts/2022-09-27-call-for-python-software-review-editors.md

 reviews during that year.
 We may also bring on guest editors in other instances, e.g., because of their familiarity with a specific domain.

-You can read more about the [roles and responsibilities of and editor here](https://www.pyopensci.org/peer-review-guide/software-peer-review-guide/editors-guide.html).
+You can read more about the [roles and responsibilities of an editor here](https://www.pyopensci.org/software-peer-review/how-to/editor-guide.html).

 We currently have a package in the queue that is spatial / remote sensing related that we'd love to have an editor onboard to review.
 But we are in need of editors